RAMDAS45/simple-website/README.md

 # simple-website
-here is simple website using html and css
+here is simple navbar website using html and css it has some hover animations